Esammy/Naomai/README.md

 2. Property Listings:
    - Landlords can create listings for their properties.
-   - Each property listing includes detailed information such as location, amenities, rental prices, and contact details.
+   - Each property listing includes detailed information such as location, amenities, rental prices, and others
    - Properties are displayed in a user-friendly and searchable format.

 3. Booking System: